 - Essay: For your application, you must submit a personal essay of 250–500 words outlining your motivations for transferring and your aspirations.

-- Unless you ask for a fee waiver, there is a $60 non-refundable application fee.
+- Unless you request a fee waiver, there is a $60 non-refundable application fee.

 - Interview: A personal interview is not necessary to be admitted.